Eesti Raudtee: Renationalisation and restructuring in compliance with EU legislation

+Infrastructure investments and modernisation

 The late 2010s and early 2020s were marked by a series of investments in Estonia's railway infrastructure.
-In December 2017, work was completed on the modernisation of 57km of the key Tapa – Tartu line, facilitating passenger trains to be run at a maximum speed of 120 km/h while freight trains were also permitted to move at up to 80 km/h.
-Between 2018 and 2021, the Lääne – Harju line running west from Tallinn was resignalled by Mipro.
-In July 2020, the launch of a decade-long investment programme, aimed at raising quality and safety levels, was announced.
+In December 2017, work was completed on the modernization of 57km of the key Tapa – Tartu line, facilitating passenger trains to be run at a maximum speed of 120 km/h, while freight trains were also permitted to move at up to 80 km/h.
+Between 2018 and 2021, the Lääne – Harju line running west from Tallinn was re-signalled by Mipro.
+In July 2020, the launch of a decade-long investment program, aimed at raising quality and safety levels, was announced.
 During December 2020, a joint venture of Spanish engineering companies Ardanuy Ingeneria and Ayesa Ingenieria y Arquitectura were awarded a €3.7m contract to produce the technical requirements and preliminary designs of an 25 kV 50 Hz electrification programme covering almost the entirety of Estonia's unelectrified railway network.